 Students in the Chinese-Indonesian Martial Arts Club study the various aspects of this art.
 Along with empty hand training, students learn to use a variety of weapons, including the short stick, knife (pisau), staff, machete (parang), broadsword (dao), straight sword (jian), titjiu (also known as tjabang or sai) and three-section staff.
 The training also includes hard and soft Qigong, various movement drills, constant hands-on technique practice, and forms training.
 The system’s focus is on combative effectiveness against one or more opponents, and does not have a sport aspect to it.

 For those who are interested in names and dates, Erik Harris is the head instructor for the Chinese-Indonesian Martial Arts Club.
 Erik began studying this art in June 1990 under Sifu George Reyngoudt, and became a student of Mr. Joe Salomone in March 2005.
 Sifu Reyngoudt learned this art from a number of teachers.
 He was a student of John Furey from 1980 to 1987.
 In 1985, he began training informally with Gary Galvin, a Chuan Fa student of Grandmaster Reeders.
-In 1998, he became a student of Mr. Joe Salomone, a student of Grandmaster Arthur Sikes.
+In 1998, he became a student of Mr. Joe Salomone, a student of Grandmaster Arthur Sikes (alternately “Sykes.”
+He changed the spelling at some point from Sykes to Sikes).
 In 1999, he began training informally with Jerry Bradigan, who inhereted the Royal Chuan Fa system from Grandmaster Reeders.

 Grandmaster Willem Reeders